emilnewel/BossesIO/README.md

-#BossesIO
+# BossesIO

-This is my solution of "Small Assignment 3" in the T-427-WEPO - Web-Programming II course at Reykjavík University using ```React, Redux and Express.js. ```
+This is my solution of "Small Assignment 3" in the T-427-WEPO - Web-Programming II course at Reykjavík University using ```React, Redux```

-##Dependencies
+The server was provided by the teacher, Arnar

+## Dependencies
-The dependencies for this assignment can be found in the package.json files.
+The dependencies for this assignment can be found in the ```package.json``` files.
 We were allowed to use ```npm create-react-app``` for this assignment